 We can only echo Edmund Harris’ wish.
 We’re grateful for the news that the Chandos label is making the first new commercial recording in more than a quarter-century of Florent Schmitt’s Symphony No. 2 — and that it features Sakari Oramo and the BBC Symphony Orchestra.

-We hope it will be the first of more new recordings of Schmitt’s lesser-known compositions that become available.
+We hope this new Chandos release will be the first of more new recordings of Schmitt’s lesser-known compositions that will become available in the coming months and years.